 Attend a coaching session.
 If you have questions about requirements for your project, visit the Applicant Services Center for permit coaching.

 Pay fees.
-You usually pay most of all your fees when you submit your application.
-If you submit electronically, you may pay fees online.
+You pay most of all your fees when you submit your application.
+If you submit electronically, we will notify you when you need to pay your fees, and you may pay fees online.

 Display your permit.
 Place your permit in a visible location on the project site.